ahmar46/Filterable_List/README.md

-### This is a small practice project that filter outs filte
+### This is a small practice project that filter outs filt

 ### Technologies Used: HTML & Javascript.